elastest/elastest.io-docs/docs/try-elastest.md

 You can then open in your web browser the shown URL to access to ElasTest dashboard.

-To stop ElasTest, press `Ctrl+C` in the shell used to start it.
-You can now try the [Hello world](your-first-test) project available by default when launching ElasTest.
-ElasTest also includes other more advanced learning projects.
+To stop ElasTest, press **`Ctrl+C`** in the shell used to start it.
+Now you can try any of the test projects available by default when you start ElasTest.
+You can start with [Unit Tests](your-first-test) project.

 <h5 class="small-subtitle">Options</h5>